mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ![Revisions management page](img/revisions-overview.png)

-Versions with their description and release note can be viewed and deleted through the versions management page:
+Versions, a feature similar to Git _tags_ that works as immutable past snapshots of the configuration in a particular moment, with their description and release note, can be viewed and deleted through the versions management page:

 :::info
 Versions can only be deleted by Project Administrators.